Jack Gordon, quietly efficient North Stars coach and GM, dies at age 94

 When the need for a coaching change arises, management usually hires the "opposite.''
 In this case, it was replacing a loud, impatient disciplinarian in Wren "The Bird'' Blair with a tactician delivering the message in lower-key fashion in Gordon.

-The twist on this was that the fiery Blair also was the original general manager, and it was him who hired Gordon as a completely different personality to coach.
+The twist on this was that the fiery Blair also was the original general manager, and he hired Gordon as a completely different personality to coach.

 When frustrated previously, Blair already had tried John Muckler for 35 games as coach in the Stars' second season (1968-69) and former player Charlie Burns for 44 games in the third (1969-70).
 It was Gordon he wanted all along, Blair claimed, when Jack's hiring was announced at the NHL meetings on June 10, 1970.